vbardakos/tools/classification/tf_configurator/README.md

 we ensure that we:

  1. Do not need to navigate through different scripts to make minor changes
- 2. Speed up the process by decreasing the computations during the preprocess
+ 2. Speed up the process by decreasing the computations during import and preprocess
- 3. Achieve a greater level of abstraction
+ 3. Achieve a greater level of abstraction in `model_fn`
- 4. Have a place for everything, which increases debugging process
+ 4. Have a place for everything, which decreases the debugging time needed
  5. Ensure there is proper flow control

 By creating and running `*.tfrecord` files we achieve to: